flueke/mvme/doc/sphinx/source/vme_config.rst

 Mesytec MVLC
 ~~~~~~~~~~~~
-To implement periodic events on the MVLC the global MVLC Trigger/IO script is
+To implement periodic events on the MVLC the global :ref:`MVLC Trigger/IO
-modified by mvme when starting a DAQ run: A StackStart unit is connected to a
+<mvlc-trigger-io>` script is modified by mvme when starting a DAQ run: A
+:ref:`StackStart <mvlc-trigger-io-StackStart>` unit is connected to a
-Timer unit which is setup with the parameters from the coressponding periodic
+:ref:`mvlc-trigger-io-Timer` unit which is setup with the parameters from the
-event.
-The StackStart unit is then setup to start the command stack for the
+corresponding periodic event.
+The StackStart unit is then setup to start the
-respective event.
-These changes are visible in the MVLC Trigger/IO gui
+command stack for the respective event.
+These changes are visible in the MVLC
-immediately after starting the DAQ.
+Trigger/IO gui immediately after starting the DAQ.

 SIS3153
 ~~~~~~~